aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 you have on this cluster.
 Can you list the module you will need to load *before* running the `configure` command of QE?

+In order to proceed with the hands on, we will use openmpi from this module

+    $ module load mpi/openmpi-x86_64

+that provides the most recent version and wraps gfortran v9.1.

+You should also load the MKL module with the command:

+    $ module load MKL/mkl_2019.4.243